mitchchauvin/recruiterblocklist/README.md

 # Recruiter Block List

 Welcome to the Recruiter Block List!

 This is the most extensive, freely available, list of recruiters available on the internet!

-We suffer so you don't need to

 The Recruiter Block List can be used to:
   - block recruiting companies in their Hotmail, Gmail or Yahoo accounts using the block domain feature, and/or